Kashmira Irani

-Kashmira Irani is an Indian film, television and theatre actress known for playing Amber in Amber Dhara, Draupadi in Dharmakshetra and Samaira Khanna in Dosti...
+Kashmira Irani (born 1985 or 1986) is an Indian film, television and theatre actress known for playing Amber in Amber Dhara, Draupadi in Dharmakshetra, Samaira Khanna in Dosti...
 Yaariyan...
-Manmarziyan, Rajkumari Sonali in Zangoora.
-She has also played pivotal roles in films like Rangoon, Tiger Zinda Hai and Bharat.
+Manmarziyan, and Rajkumari Sonali in Zangoora.
+She has also played pivotal roles in films like Rangoon, Tiger Zinda Hai, and Bharat.

 Early life

 Irani was born in 1986 and brought up in Pune, Maharashtra to an Irani Zoroastrian family.
 She moved to Mumbai from Pune when she was 17 years old to pursue her passion for acting.
 Prior to her acting debut, she assisted her cousin in fashion designing and worked as an assistant stylist.

 Career

 Irani made her debut on the television industry with the hit TV series Amber Dhara, where she played the title role of Amber.
 The story was of conjoined twins, and required her to be conjoined with her co-actor (Sulagna Panigrahi) who played Dhara for 8–9 months.
 She won the Best Debutant Award for this role at the Sansui Television Awards.

 In 2009, she appeared on a telefilm based on the 26/11 terror attacks in Mumbai called Un Hazaaron Ke Naam, in which she played the role of Jyoti, a rich brat.
 The story dealt with how the attacks transformed her to be more socially responsible towards her society.
 The following year, she had a role in Yash Chopra's TV series Seven on Sony Entertainment Television.
 The series was about seven extraordinary people who possess supernatural powers and how they help get rid of the evil from society.
 She played the role of Varya Vishwamitra, a girl who can control the weather.

 She played the lead as Rajkumari Sonali in a play called Zangoora, which was the first Bollywood musical ever.
 It premiered on 23 September 2010 at Kingdom of Dreams and became the longest-running Bollywood stage show in India.
 In June 2013, the musical completed over 1000 successful shows at Nautanki Mahal, Gurgaon.
 This character has been her most challenging role so far as it's her first time on a live stage and has also required her to do aerial choreography.
 Zangoora and her role have been well received by audiences.

 After doing the musical for four successful years, she went to acting and dance classes in New York City, while working with an acting coach there in the city.

 In 2014, she appeared briefly as a stage actress performing an aerial dance at Kingdom of Dreams in PK starring Aamir Khan and Anushka Sharma.
 She performed an aerial dance to the song " Love is a Waste of Time".

 She came into the limelight for her role as Samaira on the popular television series Dosti...
 Yaariyan...
 Manmarziyan.